daattali/beautiful-jekyll/resources_pages/installation_instructions.md

 ## Install Guide
 This is this software installation guide used for the MDS program.
+Original version written by [Anmol Jawandha](https://github.com/Anmol6) at UBC.

 ## Table of Contents
 - [GitHub](#github)